tarikguney/OAuth20/README.md

 The idea of this project is to write a simple OAuth 2.0 Authorization Server.
 Don't expect too much.
 It is progressing with baby steps.

+## Specifications

+This project uses the following RFC documents as the specification for its implementation.
+The idea is to comply with the specs as much as possible with little or no diversion.

+- [RFC 6749](https://tools.ietf.org/html/rfc6749) - The OAuth 2.0 Authorization Framework
+- [RFC 7519](https://tools.ietf.org/html/rfc7519) - JSON Web Token (JWT)
+- [RFC 6750](https://tools.ietf.org/html/rfc6750) - The OAuth 2.0 Authorization Framework: Bearer Token Usage

 ## Sample Postman Scripts

 The postman scripts will get updated as the code progress.